tinmarino/try/speech.md

 The difference in the Computing group is that we never leave them.

-As for cooking, coding is a metaphor of labour, transformation, life! code is our ingredient that enable us to repair the system Welcome to this digital world!
+As for cooking, coding is a metaphor of labour, transformation, life! code is the ingredient that enable us to repair the system Welcome to this digital world!

 There is only one rule: software never works.